-Orders of Protection are not only designed to keep an individual safe but also the community in which the individual works and/or studies.
-The Public Safety Department is mainly comprised of retired police officers, detectives, supervisors and commanders, highly trained in such matters.
+Orders of protection are not only designed to keep an individual safe but also the community in which the individual works and/or studies.
+Public safety is mainly comprised of retired police officers, detectives, supervisors and commanders who are highly trained in such matters.
 Those individuals who come from other backgrounds have received training in safety, tactics and investigative techniques from members of the Federal Bureau of Investigation and local law enforcement agencies.

 Remember, every time an order is renewed, you must again file a copy with the Molloy Department of Public Safety.
 The Department assures all those who file that every effort will be made to keep identities and details confidential.

 - A Family Court order of protection's purpose is to prevent violence within a family or intimate relationship.